-Sofia Peers – Student of psychology at Open University UK.
+Sofia Persson – Student of psychology at Open University UK.
 Triskelion Youth worker.
 Primary interest field youth exchanges, socially disadvantaged groups, appearance and body image related topics.

 Mohamed “Simo” Bensar – Triskelion Youth worker.
 Speaks Arabic, French, Spanish, English and Norwegian.
 Experience from youth work in VET school, specializing in dealing with Syrian refugees and Afghani migrants.